tjbenton/docs/packages/docs-helpers-create-test/README.md

 # docs-helpers-create-test

-**NOTE:** This is an internal Babel module and may not work outside.
+**NOTE:** This is an internal Docs module and may not work outside.
 Use at your own risk.